Keane-Small/AI-for-Everyone/README.md

 Investing in education is crucial for developing a skilled AI workforce.
 Leadership is essential during technological disruptions to guide nations in adopting AI for the benefit of their citizens and the global community.

+### Job Displacement and Creation

+McKinsey estimates that AI could displace 400 to 800 million jobs by 2030, while Goldman Sachs suggests a lower figure of 300 million by 2033.
+Despite concerns about job loss, many studies indicate that AI may create even more jobs than it displaces, emphasizing the need for reskilling.

+### Automation Potential

+The likelihood of job displacement is assessed by analyzing the tasks involved in various professions, such as radiology and taxi driving.
+Generative AI has expanded the range of jobs susceptible to automation, particularly in writing and communication roles.

+### Navigating the Future of Work

+Solutions proposed include conditional basic income to support learning and development, fostering a lifelong learning culture, and exploring political solutions for job creation and fair treatment.
+Individuals are encouraged to combine their existing expertise with AI knowledge to enhance their career prospects in the evolving job market.